Click on the linked questions below to quickly navigate to their answers:

 A: A nurse midwife is an advanced nurse practitioner who has had additional training in obstetrics.
 Nurse midwives have the authority to prescribe medications, diagnose and treat patients on a variety of women’s health issues as well as care for you throughout your entire pregnancy.
 Because our midwives focus is on obstetric care there are more opportunities to schedule an appointment for women's health with one of them that one of our providers who also see patients for primary care issues.
 Finally, midwives can also answer many questions and work with expectant mothers to understand the nuances of pregnancy.

 Q: What does it mean to be a "Federally Qualified Health Center" (FQHC)?

-A: As a Federally Qualified Health Center, FQHC, UPC receives funding under Section 330 of the Public Health Service Act.
+A: As a Federally Qualified Health Center, FQHC, Universal Primary Care receives funding under Section 330 of the Public Health Service Act.
 To receive funding a medical facility must meet the following requirements: "serve an underserved area or population, offer a sliding fee scale, provide comprehensive services, have an ongoing quality assurance program, and have a governing board of directors."
 (HRSA.gov).
 What this means for our patient is that we focus on the very best of evidence-based medicine and implement both personalized and clinic-wide quality plans to help each and every patient meet their own personal health care goals.
 This high emphasis on quality is not sacrificed but enhanced by our willingness to accept all patients without regard to ability to pay and to provide care in a culturally competent, patient-friendly manner.

 Q: What dose it mean to be "PCMH" certified?

 A: Patient Centered Medical Home, PCMH, is a healthcare model that focus on complete comprehensive care for every patient.
 The patient is the center of the model and it focus on care coordination and communication between patients, their PCP, hospitals, specialists, behavioral health providers, and community based agencies.
 What this means for you, is that you have a whole team of professionals helping you to be the healthiest version of yourself!